WillTheDeveloper/StudyPortal/README.md

 ### Regarding tutors

-In regard to tutors, the views will be similar with additional functionality.
+In regard to tutor, the views will be similar with additional functionality.
 There are security measures in place to ensure that there is no access from a student to tutors tools.

 ### Tutors Group Management

 On this page, tutors can create groups of students which could be different classes or such.
-Groups are groups of students that can be chosen to assign assignments to by tutors, this will be shown further down.
+Groups are groups of students that can be chosen to assign assignments to be tutors, this will be shown further down.

 ![image](https://user-images.githubusercontent.com/78596837/141193329-c4173e52-628b-46d0-a156-09fbc4f964b9.png)